Illyrian warfare: Illyrian expansion

-In the 4th century BC Bardyllis became king of the Illyrians and creator of a new dynasty after overthrowing Sirras, the previous Illyrian king, who had entered in a peace treaty over the control of Lyncestis.
+In the 4th century BC, Bardyllis became king of the Illyrians and the creator of a new dynasty after overthrowing Sirras, the previous Illyrian king, who had entered in a peace treaty over the control of Lyncestis.
 Bardyllis succeeded in bringing various tribes into a single organisation and soon became a formidable power in the Balkans, resulting in a change of relations with Macedonia.
-Using new war tactics in 393 BC the Illyrians won a decisive battle against Amyntas III, expelling him and ruling Macedonia through a puppet king. in 392 BC Amyntas III allied himself with the Thessalians and took Macedonia under his rule, taking it from the Dardanians.
-After continuous invasions Bardyllis forced the Macedonians to pay him an annual tribute in 372 BC.
+Using new war tactics, in 393 BC, the Illyrians won a decisive battle against Amyntas III, expelling him and ruling Macedonia through a puppet king.
+In 392 BC, Amyntas III allied himself with the Thessalians and took Macedonia under his rule, taking it from the Dardanians.
+After continuous invasions, Bardyllis forced the Macedonians to pay him an annual tribute in 372 BC.

-In 385 BC Bardyllis raided Epirus which was under Molossian rule.
-This time the Illyrians were allied with and aided by Dionysius of Syracuse to place Alcetas, who was a refugee in his court, to the throne.
+In 385 BC, Bardyllis raided Epirus, which was under Molossian rule.
+This time, the Illyrians were allied with and aided by Dionysius of Syracuse to place Alcetas, who was a refugee in his court, to the throne.
 Dionysius planned to control all the Ionian Sea.
 Sparta had intervened as soon as the events became known and expelled the Illyrians who were led by Bardyllis.
 Despite being aided by 2000 Greek hoplites and five hundred suits of Greek armour, the Illyrians were defeated by the Spartans led by Agesilaus but not before ravaging the region and killing 15,000 Molossians.
 Thus their attempt to control Epirus failed.
 In 360 BC, another Illyrian attack forced the Molossian king Arymbas to evacuate his non-combatant population to Aetolia and let the Illyrians loot freely.
 The stratagem worked and the Molossians fell upon the Illyrians who were encumbered with booty and defeated them.
 In the same year Arymbas of the Mollosians defeated the Illyrians after they raided and looted Epirus.